Moncif-M/Moncif-M/README.md

 ## Hello 👋

-I'm a Software / Data Engineer from Morocco 🇲🇦, ENSIAS graduate, one of the top engineering schools in Morocco.
+I'm a Software / Data Engineer from Morocco 🇲🇦, and an ENSIAS graduate, one of the top engineering schools in Morocco.

 I love coding and building things, and honestly, I do it for fun.